CV19Assist/app/README.md

 ### UI Tests

 Cypress is used to write and run UI tests which live in the `cypress` folder.
-The following npm scripts can be used to run tests:
+The following scripts can be used to run tests:

-- Run using Cypress run: `npm run test`
+- Run using Cypress run: `yarn run test`
-- Open Test Runner UI (`cypress open`): `npm run test:open`
+- Open Test Runner UI (`cypress open`): `yarn run test:open`

 To run tests against emulators:

-1. Start database emulators: `npm run emulate`
+1. Start database emulators: `yarn run emulators`
-1. Start React app pointed at emulators: `npm run start:emulate`
+1. Start React app pointed at emulators: `yarn run start:emulate`
-1. Open Cypress test runner with test utils pointed at emulators: `npm run test:emulate`
+1. Open Cypress test runner with test utils pointed at emulators: `yarn run test:emulate`

 To Run tests in CI add the following environment variables within your CI provider: